7 Best Coffee Scales: Reviews and Buying Guide

 - Material: Plastic/stainless steel

-Coming at half the price of some other models, the Eravsow hand drip coffee scale can surely fit any budget.
+Coming at half the price of some other coffee scales, the Eravsow coffee scale can surely fit any budget.
 However, there’s much more to this gadget than its low price.

 The unit has a droplet-shaped body with a rounded top and a somewhat narrower bottom.
 The round measuring platform is made of stainless steel, which adds some durability points.
 The Eravsow also has a sizable backlit display that incorporates a low battery indicator.